RobMeades/ioc-client/README.md

 https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=154843

-ALWAYS make a back-up copy of your SD card with something like [HDD Raw Copy Tool](http://hddguru.com/software/HDD-Raw-Copy-Tool/) or [dd](http://www.chrysocome.net/dd) before starting this process so that you can go back to that image in case of boot errors.
-And of course, with this done, you will not normally be able to write changes to disk persistently so only do it once you've stopped fiddling with the set up.
+ALWAYS make a back-up copy of your SD card with something like [HDD Raw Copy Tool](http://hddguru.com/software/HDD-Raw-Copy-Tool/) before starting this process so that you can go back to that image in case of boot errors; any misspelling or whatever in `/etc/fstab` will prevent the Raspberry Pi booting.
+And of course, with this done, you will need to issue a command to make the disk writeable before you can make any changes (but that's pretty easy, see below).

 Open `/etc/fstab` in your favourite editor.
-It will look something like:
+It will look something like this:

 ```
 proc                  /proc           proc    defaults                                    0       0